 Given two linked lists that represent two large positive numbers.
 Subtract the smaller number from the larger one and return the difference as a linked list.
 Note that the input lists may be in any order, but we always need to subtract smaller from the larger one.

 It may be assumed that there are no extra leading zeros in input lists.

-2) If sizes not are same, then append zeros in smaller linked list.
+- If sizes are not the same, then append zeros in smaller linked list.

-….b) One by one subtract nodes of smaller sized linked list from larger size.
+- One by one subtract nodes of the smaller sized linked list from the larger size.
 Keep track of borrow while subtracting.

 Following is the implementation of the above approach.

 As no nested traversal of linked list is needed.

 If recursive stack space is taken into consideration O(n) space is needed.

 This article is contributed by Mu Ven.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.